x1a7x/Claire/README.md

 This is a fork of https://github.com/ClaireIsAlive/Claire the original is over 9 years old.
 AI got good enough where one can feed the whole claire code to it and get it running.
 Times have changed tho, and some features that shined 9 years ago are no longer viable.
 In this fork i eliminated over 2/3 of the code base, and added lots of modern security features.

+to do- i will make a version using Firebird embeded DB. https://firebirdsql.org/file/documentation/release_notes/html/install2-win32-embed.html  It will be far superior to the sqlite3 version, but the app will support both.

 **Version**: PHP 8.4.1 and Above
 **Author**: [chatgpt]